Sydney harbour bridge and Opera House at sunrise

 Credit: f11photo from stock.adobe.com

 If you’re wondering if you can do Sydney in three days, the answer is yes!
 Three days is an excellent introduction to all that Sydney has to offer With only a few days in this bustling cityscape, it’s important to make the most of your time.
-That’s why our carefully selected Sydney itinerary introduces you to the iconic sites that Sydney is known for, the stunning coastal landscaoe of this beautiful region, and the art and history that paints a captivating picture of Sydney’s significance as an urban centre.
+That’s why our carefully selected Sydney itinerary introduces you to the iconic sites that the harbour city is known for, the best things to do in Sydney, and the stunning coastal landscape of this beautiful region, and the art and history that paints a captivating picture of Sydney’s significance as an urban centre.
 So, if you’re coming to Australia’s largest city for only three days or even just a weekend, here’s how to spend your time:

 Day 1 – Visit Sydney’s iconic sites